Our products

 1. Spread each toast with a thin layer of cream cheese or butter.
 This fatty base creates a barrier that prevents the bread from getting soggy and adds creaminess.

-3. Add the gherkin slices spread over the top and a touch of horseradish (half a teaspoon per toast, no more: horseradish is potent).
+3. Add the gherkin slices spread over the top and a touch of creamy horseradish (half a teaspoon per toast, no more: horseradish is potent).

 4. Garnish with fresh dill, black pepper, and a few drops of lemon juice.